willtownes/scrna2019/README.md

 # Feature Selection and Dimension Reduction for Single Cell RNA-Seq based on a Multinomial Model

 This repository contains supporting code to facilitate reproducible analysis.
 For details see the [biorxiv preprint](https://www.biorxiv.org/content/10.1101/574574v1).
 If you find bugs please create a github issue.

-GLM-PCA is available as a [standalone R package](https://github.com/willtownes/glmpca).
+GLM-PCA (dimension reduction for generalized linear model likelihoods) is now available as a [standalone R package](https://github.com/willtownes/glmpca).
+This method is highlighted in the paper as being suitable for single cell RNA-Seq data.

-### Coauthors
+### Authors

 Will Townes, Stephanie Hicks, Martin Aryee, and Rafa Irizarry